mtiller/ModelicaBook/text/source/components/components/population.rst

 In this section, we will revisit the :ref:`lotka-volterra-systems` discussed in the first chapter.
 However, this time we will create system models from individual components.
-After recreating the behavior shown the first chapter, we'll expand the set of effects we consider and reconfigure these component models into other system models that demonstrate different dynamics.
+After recreating the behavior shown in the first chapter, we'll expand the set of effects we consider and reconfigure these component models into other system models that demonstrate different dynamics.

 Classic Lotka-Volterra
 ^^^^^^^^^^^^^^^^^^^^^^

-We'll start by looking at the class Lotka-Volterra system.
+We'll start by looking at the classic Lotka-Volterra system.
 In order to create such a system using component models, we will require models to represent the population of both rabbits and foxes as well as models for reproduction, starvation and predation.